 The Hubley Manufacturing Company was first incorporated in 1894 in Lancaster, Pennsylvania by John Hubley.
-The first Hubley toys appeared in 1909 and were made of cast-iron, with themes that ranged from horse-drawn vehicles and different breeds of dogs, to tractors, steam shovels, horses, banks, and guns.
+The first Hubley toys appeared in 1909 and were made of cast iron, with themes that ranged from horse-drawn vehicles and different breeds of dogs to tractors, steam shovels, horses, banks, and guns.
 Hubley’s main competition in the early years was Arcade as well as a bit from A.C.
 Williams.

-For Hubley Cast iron toys we offer for sale, click on the link: Hubley cast iron toys
+For Hubley Cast iron toys we offer for sale, click on the link: Hubley Cast Iron Toys

 As a cast Iron collector I can say that Hubley did a great job of getting a bit of “fatness” or “beefiness” into the toy mold process.
 These toys always felt solid and durable as compared to earlier horse toys and other cast iron toy factories.
-The impressive part of these toys were their excellent and relatively durable paintwork and then chrome plating.
+The impressive part of these toys was their excellent and relatively durable paintwork and then chrome plating.
 After cast iron collecting and comparison, you will start to get a feel for the Hubley look.

 Taking a quick survey of the 1924 Hubley catalog in the bank section you could choose from this selection– A Trick Monkey mechanical bank, a Trick Dog bank; Fido, Puppo, Elephants, Cuties, Indians, Bull Dogs, Santa, Dogs, Rabbits, Lions, Bears, and Elephants; all of these were still banks.

 This same 1924 “Toy Catalogue of Iron and Steel Toys.
 Manufactured by The Hubley Manufacturing Co.
 Lancaster, PA., U.S.A.” featured an exceptional No 788 Brake with four horses, a driver, and seven passengers.
 One of my favorites is the No. 703 Chariot, Three Horses, Clown.
 Number 866 is a Nickel-Plated stove or Eagle Range at over 8 inches long (there was also a 10″ long as well as 12 1/2″ long version too!).
-The giant swath Hubley cut across collectors consciousnesses seems endless……
+The giant swath Hubley cut across collectors’ consciousnesses seems endless…

 Below is a sampling of Hubley cast iron toys we have offered for sale. -Motorcycles, planes, banks.
-Contact us if you have any race cars or motorcycles for sale, as our collectors would love to find new to market Hubley toys.
+Contact us if you have any race cars or motorcycles for sale, as our collectors would love to find new-to-market Hubley toys.
 Thanks in advance!